jsa-aerial/hanami/README.md

 * `port` the port on which to open the websocket messaging system

-* `route-handler` a function for handling http route requests.
+* `:route-handler` a function for handling http route requests.
 Hanami uses http-kit and this will be the function passed as the `app` argument to its `run-server`.
 Currently Hanami directly supports building routes via [compojure](https://github.com/weavejester/compojure), though supporting [bidi](https://github.com/juxt/bidi) is being considered.
 There are three ancillary functions to support users in creating their application routes.

   - `(defn landing-page [request index-path]` ...)` The `request` argument is an http request map, but is not used. `index-path` is the resource path to your `index.html` landing page.
-Returns a Ring response map:
+Returns a Ring response map: `(content-type {:status 200, :body (io/input-stream (io/resource index-path))}, "text/html")`

   - `(defn hanami-routes [& {:keys [landing-handler index-path] :or {landing-handler landing-page index-path "public/index.html"}}] ...)` Creates a set of routes that uses `(landing-handler request index-path)` as the value of the `get /` route, and adds the necessary websocket routing to this and finally adds the default resources route `(compojure.route/resources "/")`.
 Returns the resulting function implementing the routes.
 Uses `compojure.core/routes to create the 'rounting function'.

-  - `(defn hanami-handler [hanami-routes & middle-ware-stack] ...)` Takes
+  - `(defn hanami-handler [routes-fn & middle-ware-stack] ...)` Takes a routing function `routes-fn` (as built by `hanami-routes`) and zero or more ring middle-ware wrapping functions.
+Returns the full wrapped site handler function.

+* `:idfn` Function of zero paramters.
+The [session group](#sessions) name generator for connections

+* `:connfn` Function of one parameter (fn [x] ...) where x is the map of standard fields and values of a [connection registration](#connection).
+Should compute any necessary application specific registration data.
+This data will be available to the `:app-init` method of [user-msg](#user-messages) multimethod.

+* `:title` A application appropriate title.
+Can be used by the [client start](#client-start) `header-fn`.
+The default header function of the client uses this to make a title in the [application header area](#framework-topology-graphic)

+* `:logo` A glyph/avatar for use in header function processing

+* `img` An image resource.
+Again for use in application initialization as background or other such use.

 #### Client start